 We may provide a reference for your child Sample Clauses

 We may provide a reference for your child.
-We may supply information and a reference in respect of your child to any educational institution which you propose your child may attend.
-Any reference supplied by us will be confidential.
+We may supply information and a reference in respect of your child to any educational institution which you propose your child may attend or, where applicable, to any prospective employer.
+Any reference supplied by us shall be confidential.
 We will take care to ensure that all information that is supplied relating to your child is accurate and any opinion given on his/her ability, aptitude for certain courses and character is fair.
-However, we cannot be responsible for any loss you or your child is alleged to have suffered resulting from opinions reasonably given, or correct statements of fact contained, in any reference or report given by us.
+However, we cannot be responsible for any loss you are or your child is alleged to have suffered resulting from opinions reasonably given, or correct statements of fact contained, in any reference or report given by us.

 AutoNDA by SimpleDocs